Americans proceed with holiday plans despite Omicron surge

 "This is the only thing we had planned that we didn’t have to change," Rosenthal said.

-(Reporting by Maria Caspani, Peter Szekely, Lisa Shumaker, Rich McKay, Julia Harte and Jonathan Allen; Writing by Julia Harte; Editing by Colleen Jenkins and Daniel Wallis)
+(Reporting by Maria Caspani, Peter Szekely, Lisa Shumaker, Rich McKay, Julia Harte and Jonathan Allen; Writing by Julia Harte; Editing by Colleen Jenkins, Daniel Wallis and Cynthia Osterman)

 ((Julia.Harte@thomsonreuters.com; 202-590-7402;))